Spectral Line Workshop

 C. Plot amplitude versus uv (step 3)

-As we have excised the bad data and the phase referencing has already been conducted, we should prepare to conduct our first imaging run so that we can perform self-calibration on these data.
-The first thing we need to do is determine the imaging parameters.
-The most important thing is to determine the cell parameter which can be done from the amp vs. uv plot:
+Since we have excised the bad data and the phase referencing has already been completed, we should prepare for our first imaging run to perform self-calibration on this dataset.
+First, we need to determine the imaging parameters.
+The most crucial aspect is to identify the cell parameter, which can be derived from the amp vs. uv plot:

 plotms(vis='NGC660.ms',